siMobin/Gemini-Echo/README.md

 - `Functions`: Contains Python modules for various functionalities, including file handling, input processing, memory management and so on.
 - `instructions`: Stores JSON files containing system instructions, commands, and keywords.
 - `Data`: Stores conversation data in YAML files.
+- `templates`: HTML templates for the web interface.
+- `static`: Static files & storage for the web interface.
-- `app.py`: Entry point of the application.
+- `app.py`, `web.py`: Entry points for the command line interface and web interface.

 ---